JuanCantu1/DE1-SoC-Projects/README.md

 ### Conclusion
 Upon completion, this project will provide a thorough understanding of both FPGA and ARM processor programming within the DE1-SoC platform.
 This hands-on experience will enhance my skills in embedded system design and development, preparing me for more complex projects in the future.

 ### Demo

-## Hello World, My First HPS
-### Introduction
-This project is a simple introduction to programming the Hard Processor System (HPS) on the DE1-SoC board.
-The objective is to create a "Hello World" program that runs on the ARM processor within the SoC.

-### Project Details
-Using the ARM DS-5 toolchain and the DE1-SoC development environment, I wrote a basic "Hello World" program in C. This program initializes the HPS, prints "Hello World" to the console, and demonstrates the basic setup and execution of a program on the HPS.

-#### Steps:
-1. **Setup Development Environment:**
-   - Installed the necessary software tools, including Intel SoC EDS and ARM DS-5.
-   - Configured the development environment for the DE1-SoC board.

-2. **Write the Program:**
-   - Created a new C project in DS-5.
-   - Wrote a simple "Hello World" program to print a message to the console.

-3. **Compile and Load:**
-   - Compiled the program using the DS-5 toolchain.
-   - Loaded the executable onto the DE1-SoC board.

-4. **Run the Program:**
-   - Ran the program on the HPS and observed the "Hello World" message on the console.

-### Conclusion
-This project provided a foundational understanding of programming the HPS on the DE1-SoC board.
-It familiarized me with the development tools and the process of setting up, compiling, and running a program on the HPS, serving as a stepping stone for more advanced projects.

-### Demo